 Keep children safe.

-Store your medicine in a cabinet with a child latch or lock.
+Store your medicines in a cabinet with a child latch or lock.

-✅ If you need an organizer to keep your medical supplies check the top rated InterDesign Med+
+✅ If you need a childproof organizer to keep your medical supplies, check this medication box storage.

 Continue by decluttering your bedroom.